hvianna/audioMotion-analyzer/readme.md

 ### `height` *number*
 ### `width` *number*

-Nominal dimensions of the analyzer container.
-Actual canvas dimensions may differ from these, depending on the current pixel ratio and fullscreen status.
-If you need to read the actual canvas dimensions, use `audioMotion.canvas.width` and `audioMotion.canvas.height`.
+Nominal dimensions of the analyzer.

+If one or both of these are `undefined`, the analyzer will try to adjust to the container's width and/or height.
+If the container's width and/or height are 0 (inline elements), a reference size of **640 x 270 pixels** will be used to replace the missing dimension(s).
+This should be considered the minimum dimensions for proper visualization of all available modes with the LED effect on.

 You can set both values at once using the [setCanvasSize](#setcanvassize-width-height-) method.

+If you want the actual canvas dimensions, use `audioMotion.canvas.width` and `audioMotion.canvas.height`.

 ### `isFullscreen` *boolean* *(Read only)*